Gavin-McCormick/watttime/README.md

     python manage.py syncdb
     ./south_startup.sh
     python manage.py migrate
-    # say 'no' if migrate asks you to delete anything, then rerun the command
+    # if migrate asks you to delete anything, say no then rerun the command
     ````

 Upgrade